Pugad Soho

 I watched, listened and marveled.
 At the incredible culture of dishonesty.
 At the malignant and metastasized corruption.
 At the stories of day-to-day survival of the "happiest people on earth."
 At the incredible apathy that turns the other cheek, and then the other, again and again.
 At the recurrent stories of hopelessness and helplessness that seems to have pounded the collective psyche into submission and resignation.
 And in the background, the recurrent chorus blaming the hundreds of years of colonization for whatever societal maladies that afflict us.

 But then, there are the other stories that tell a different tale.
 Angst and anger disseminated into countless blog spaces and email boxes of cyberspace.
 A desperate search for hope.
 A desperate hope for change.
-Letters, and stories and blogs that ask:
+Letters, stories and blogs that ask:

 When, the change?
 Where, the heroes?

-EDSA 2007
+EDSA 2009

 The Edsa Shrine